nanomq/nanomq/docs/en_US/config-description/introduction.md

 ## Syntax

-In config file the values can be notated as JSON like objects, such as
+In the configuration file the values can be notated as JSON-like objects, such as

 ```bash
 websocket {